MCS*3040 - Business and Consumer Law

 - describe the law as applicable to the formation, maintenance, and ending of contractual relationships

-- Demonstrate an understanding of the laws applying to Employer/Employee Relations including Master and Servant; Labour Standards; Unions and collective bargaining; Agencies and the rights and responsibilities of the parties;
+- describe the laws applying to employer/employee relations including master and servant, agencies, and the rights and responsibilities of the parties

-- Describe the legal considerations affecting negotiable instruments, personal and intellectual property rights and Insurance; and
+- identify legal considerations affecting personal and intellectual property rights; and understanding real property

 - Canadian legal system